aranseiki/VikiWebsiteAutomation/README.md

   ``$Host``

   This command display some informations about the current instance of terminal.
-Check the version and see if it is equal or superior to informed in this project:
+Check the version and see if it is equal or superior to informed in this project.
+If not, follow the steps in this link:

   [Installing Windows PowerShell - PowerShell | Microsoft Docs ](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/install/installing-windows-powershell?view=powershell-5.1)